Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Notable cards I've received: Chaos Ancient Gear Giant, Supreme King Clear Wing, Shiranui Sunsaga

-Here's my go-to YGO card lot for both its value and its rarity. gives 100 holographic and rare cards—no commons!
+Here's my go-to YGO card lot for both its value and its rarity.
+This awesome package gives 100 holographic and rare cards—no commons!
 Now, 1/3 to 1/2 will probably be duplicates, but honestly sometimes I actually want more of a certain card.
 For instance, I wouldn't have minded discovering a few more of the Chaos Ancient Gear Giant I nabbed, or useful cards like True King of All Calamities and Supreme King Clear Wing.
-This awesome package

 With so many rare units, your odds of finding good, competitive monsters, spells, and traps improve tremendously.
 I've purchased this bundle multiple times, and while there are always some duplicates, I've never experienced foreign or damaged cards.
 We've seen plenty of tempting deals, but this remains my favorite card bundle yet.

 What to Look for When Buying Card Lots